-Under Topic 606, a contract with a customer is an agreement which both parties have approved, that creates enforceable rights and obligations, has commercial substance and where payment terms are identified, and collectability is probable.
-Once the Company has entered a contract, it is evaluated to identify performance obligations.
+Under Topic 606, a contract with a customer is an agreement which both parties have approved, that creates enforceable rights and obligations, has commercial substance, and has identified payment terms, and for which collectability is probable.
+Once the Company has entered into a contract, it is evaluated to identify performance obligations.
 For each performance obligation, revenue is recognized as control of promised goods or services transfers to the customer in an amount that reflects the consideration the Company expects to receive in exchange for those goods or services.
 The amount of revenue recognized takes into account variable consideration, such as returns and volume rebates.
 A majority of the Company's revenue is short cycle in nature with shipments within one year from order.
 The Company's payment terms generally range between 30 to 90 days.